breadles5/Mania-Hit-Count-and-Chart/README.md

 # how to install
 1. download .zip
 2. unzip to your counters / overlays folder
-3. copy url from tosu dashboard to config.ini
+3. copy url from tosu dashboard to config.ini or add as a browser source in OBS studio
 4. restart both osu and tosu